zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 * Suggest a blog post.
 Or suggest a pill [an internal document that gives a condensed introduction to a topic].

+#### Solve the problem

+* If the student has a really tricky problem that will delay them for a long time, it's often better to just solve it for them so they can get going again.
+Whilst keeping the process efficient, try and make it as [open](#open-process-vs-closed) as possible.
+Try and explain how I know to try the things I'm trying.

 ### Definitions

 #### Feeling held